SomeoneInParticular/sct_timings/README.md

    python run.py -s {sct_bin_path} -t {task_id} -n {no_replicates}
    ```

-### Plotting the results
+## Plotting the results

-1. Activate the SCT environment provided by your SCT installation.
+1. Activate the SCT environment provided by an SCT installation.
    * Note that is not the same as `sct_bin_path`, though in most SCT installations you can find it by going up a directory from there and into `python/envs/venv_sct`:
    ```bash
    source activate {sct_bin_path}/../python/envs/venv_sct